Purpose of Access ‘Cuse

 - Third Occurrence: Rider will be removed from the schedule.
 They will be required to call for rides for the remainder of the semester.

 - Fifth Occurrence: Rider will be suspended from service for the remainder of the semester.

 Following a fifth infraction, riders have the ability to appeal their suspension of service

 Initiate Appeal: Contact the accessible transportation coordinator at firstname.lastname@example.org with your appeal, detailing any extenuating circumstances that led to your suspension of service.
 They, along with the associate director, will discuss the issues and supporting information until a decision is reached on the issue(s).
 A formal letter will be sent to you informing you of the decision.

 Timeline: This process can take 3 to 5 business days, but may take longer depending on the availability of pertinent information.

 Hours of Operation:

 Monday through Friday from 7 a.m. to 11 p.m. any time class is in session.
-Service will not run during school breaks.
+Please note that hours will be reduced during school breaks.
 In addition, the service will not run during snow emergencies/travel bans.
 Please contact the transportation coordinator at 315.436.1602 with any questions.

 Scope of Coverage:

 Transportation is limited to campus and the perimeter as defined by the existing bus coverage provided by the University.

 If you have any feedback regarding Access ‘Cuse, please fill out the Accessible Transportation form.